Amyotrophic Lateral Sclerosis (ALS) and Other Motor Neuron Diseases (MNDs)

 Amyotrophic lateral sclerosis (Lou Gehrig disease)

-This progressive form begins with weakness, often in the hands and less frequently in the feet or mouth and throat.
+This progressive motor neuron disease begins with weakness, often in the hands and less frequently in the feet or mouth and throat.
 Weakness may progress more on one side of the body than on the other and usually proceeds up the arm or leg.
 Muscles, usually those in the hands and feet, start to waste away (atrophy).
 Muscle cramps are also common and may occur before the weakness, but no changes in sensation occur.
 People lose weight and feel unusually tired.

 Over time, weakness increases.